 Domestic assault charges are life-altering events.
-In the blink of an eye, long-term partners are separated; houses vacated; husband and wife, boyfriend and girlfriend are prohibited from talking; and, if one is especially unlucky, children might be involved – resulting in supervision or even seizures by the CAS or other child welfare agency.
+In the blink of an eye, long-term partners are separated; houses vacated; husband and wife, boyfriend and girlfriend are prohibited from talking; and, if one is especially unlucky, children might be involved – resulting in supervision or sometimes even seizures by the CAS.

 The result is a legal nightmare that, for some, feels as frightening as it does unfair.

-As any experienced domestic assault lawyer knows, domestic charges are especially fraught with risk.
+As the best domestic assault lawyers know, domestic charges are especially fraught with risk.
 A toxic combination of guilt, emotional pain, and the law’s swift and seemingly uncaring treatment often creates an environment that makes compliance with bail emotionally challenging.
-In situations where one or more of the parties suffers from a substance abuse issue, the risk of a breach is elevated by a significant margin.
+In situations where one or more of the parties suffers from a substance abuse or mental health issue, the risk of a breach is elevated by a significant margin.

 Although no two domestic assault cases are the same, some common myths and misconceptions about the role of the victim's wishes make the process especially challenging for defendants.
 Unsure why their domestic charges aren't being dropped, some of these defendants make the mistake of disobeying the court's orders.
 Suddenly, domestic charges that could have been dropped are part of a downward spiral of new charges.
-One domestic charge becomes multiple.
+Families torn apart by one domestic charge now face multiple.
 Achieving bail becomes more difficult.
-Increased legal jeopardy means a diminished ability to work with a criminal defence lawyer, and less leverage to negotiate the an exceptional result.
+Domestic no contact orders which could have been reversed are more vigilantly monitored.
+Increased legal jeopardy means a diminished ability to work with a criminal defence lawyer, and less leverage to negotiate an exceptional result.

 Consider this common scenario.
 A married male in his 50s with unusual stressors in his life – say, a lost job - is charged with shoving and threatening his wife.
 The male was mildly intoxicated at the time and has no prior criminal record.
 The complainant, who needs time to process what has happened, will eventually decide that she wants the charges dropped.